R1cebank/RLTKJS/NoneLLVM/Readme.txt

             Use it like [ruby JS.rb input] parser    - The bash script will behave like specified Use it like [./parser input]

-Prerequisits - run [gem install rltk] before executing this program,
-               this program will not run unless rltk is installed on the host machine